-There were no foreign exchange contracts related to foreign currency operations outstanding as of December 31, 2015.
+There were no foreign exchange contracts related to foreign currency operations outstanding as of December 31, 2017.

 The FRBNY enters into commitments to buy foreign government debt instruments and records the related securities on a settlement-date basis.
-As of December 31, 2015, there were no outstanding commitments to purchase foreign government debt instruments.
-During 2015, there were purchases and maturities of foreign government debt instruments of \$3,288 million and \$3,155 million, respectively, of which \$35 million and \$33 million, respectively, were allocated to the Bank.
-There were no sales of foreign government debt instruments in 2015.
+As of December 31, 2017, there were no outstanding commitments to purchase foreign government debt instruments.
+During 2017, there were purchases and maturities of foreign government debt instruments of \$576 million and \$3,567 million, respectively, of which \$6 million and \$35 million, respectively, were allocated to the Bank.
+There were immaterial sales of foreign government debt instruments in 2017.

 In connection with its foreign currency activities, the FRBNY may enter into transactions that are subject to varying degrees of off-balance-sheet market risk and counterparty credit risk that result from their future settlement.
-The c.
-Central Bank Liquidity Swaps

-FRBNY controls these risks by obtaining credit approvals, establishing transaction limits, receiving collateral in some cases, and performing monitoring procedures.
+The FRBNY controls these risks by obtaining credit approvals, establishing transaction limits, receiving collateral in some cases, and performing monitoring procedures.

-Foreign currency working balances held and foreign exchange contracts executed by the Bank to facilitate international payments and currency transactions made on behalf of foreign central banks and U.S. official institution customers were not material as of December 31, 2015 and 2014.
+Foreign currency working balances held and foreign exchange contracts executed by the Bank to facilitate international payments and currency transactions made on behalf of foreign central banks and U.S. official institution customers were immaterial as of December 31, 2017 and 2016.